Ganeshjasti0912/645-hw2/Readme.txt

 ip address of Ec2 instance: 35.175.247.35

-# this is to make the update in our project commit
+# this is to uodate my commit action inside the gthub which shoud bge re

 "Webhook test"